-It occurs scattered throughout the wetter forests of the coast and the Interior wet belt, primarily at low to mid elevations.
-You can find on all of Vancouver Island.
+It occurs scattered throughout the wetter forests of the coast and the Interior wet belt, primarily at low to mid-elevations.
+You can find it on all of Vancouver Island.

-The western yew is important food for black tailed deer, elk, and several birds including cedar waxwings and nuthatches and various small rodents eat the fruit.
+The western yew is an important food for black-tailed deer, elk, and several birds including cedar waxwings and nuthatches and various small rodents eat the fruit.
 In so doing, they scatter the seed away from the tree.